iamankan/Film-Restoration/data/README.md

-# Film Restoration Data collection and archieving
+# Film Restoration Data collection and archiving

 This sub-repository is for data creation and data handling.
 This sub-repository will do the following: